-Clint Sales - News Archives - NeXstep Real Estate Group https://nexsteprealestate.com/category/news/clint-sales-news/ Denver Area Real Estate Fri, 04 Oct 2024 13:07:29 +0000 en-US hourly 1 https://wordpress.org/?v=6.6.2 https://nexsteprealestate.com/wp-content/uploads/2017/08/favicon-150x150.png Clint Sales - News Archives - NeXstep Real Estate Group https://nexsteprealestate.com/category/news/clint-sales-news/ 32 32 Denver Metro 6 County Inventory Count https://nexsteprealestate.com/denver-metro-6-county-inventory-count/ Tue, 01 Oct 2024 14:22:47 +0000 https://nexsteprealestate.com/?p=4227 Market Fun Facts (10/03/24): Fall is in the air and interest rates are falling !
-What will affect will this have on our real estate market as we enter into quarter 4 and the presidential election?
+Clint Sales - News Archives - NeXstep Real Estate Group https://nexsteprealestate.com/category/news/clint-sales-news/ Denver Area Real Estate Sun, 05 Jan 2025 16:57:15 +0000 en-US hourly 1 https://wordpress.org/?v=6.7.1 https://nexsteprealestate.com/wp-content/uploads/2017/08/favicon-150x150.png Clint Sales - News Archives - NeXstep Real Estate Group https://nexsteprealestate.com/category/news/clint-sales-news/ 32 32 Denver Metro 6 County Inventory Count https://nexsteprealestate.com/denver-metro-6-county-inventory-count/ Wed, 01 Jan 2025 15:22:47 +0000 https://nexsteprealestate.com/?p=4227 Market Fun Facts (12/05/24): The Holidays are officially underway!
+What affect will this have on our real estate market as we enter into the final month of 2024?
 To answer this question NeXstep continues to monitor inventory levels across the 6 County Denver Metro.
-For the the ninth month in a row we see another increase in inventory levels; active listings are up by +133 listing for a total of 10,454 active homes for sale.
-This is the third time since we started recording in 2020 that we have broke the 10K inventory levels.
-Sold homes had their fourth month of decreased sales; down slightly by 43 fewer sales for a total of 3,434 sold units.
-The decrease in home sales and the increase in active homes for sale have increased our monthly absorption rate to 2.88 months.
-Our highest level since we started recording in 2020.
-Lower interest rates and increased inventory levels; Is this an indication that buyers are starting to have more choices and negotiating leverage?
+For the the second time in the past two months we see a decrease in inventory levels; active listings are down by -1718 listing for a total of 8375 active homes for sale.
+This is the first time in 3 months that we have dropped below the 10K inventory levels.
+Sold homes had a decrease in sales; down by -477 sales for a total of 2984 sold units.

 The post Denver Metro 6 County Inventory Count appeared first on NeXstep Real Estate Group.